zacharytorricelli/CSC-306-OS-Simulation/README.md

    -> Run one uses a single register to input to queues and a single register output data.

    -> Run two uses 4 registers to input to queues and 4 registers to output data to files

+Note: For this assignment, we were required to code our own data structures.